 As at December 31, 2020, the Company had a cash balance of \$171,271 and working capital of \$1,021,928 as compared to a cash balance of \$58,614 and a working capital deficiency of \$484,450 as at December 31, 2019.
-During the period, the Company closed the private placement of 18,259,427 Units for gross proceeds of \$2,556,319.
+During the period, the Company closed the private placement of 1,555,317 Units (after giving effect to the Share Consolidation) for gross proceeds of \$2,556,319.
 The Company's primary source of funding is by way of raising capital through the issuance of equity to third party investors.
 Given the nature of the Company's low monthly expenses and that favorable repayment agreements relating to existing outstanding accounts payable, including that \$518,084 of the existing accounts payable and accrued liability balances are due to related parties, the Company believes that its current cash resources are sufficient for it to meet its existing monthly expenses, however additional funding to meet its obligations with regard to current outstanding accounts payable and for the Company to undertake its business plan will be required.